Effects of resource competition on evolution and adaptive radiation: Formulating the model

-Plotting the phylogeny trees in real life can be based on morphology comparison, ''fossil record'' or genome analysis.
-The latter implies the so called molecular clock technique yielding the species divergence time on the basis of the measured distance in their genomes and assumption of nearly constant mutation rate.
-In present model it was most naturally to implement the molecular clock approach for tracing the phylogeny relationships between the species.

-We simulated the genotype as 100000 elements sized array of 0 or 1 in each cell.
-Each step with probability $0.0125$ the random element in the array was switched.
-Typical simulation consisted of up to 200000 steps and thus approximately 2500 elements were switched.
-This was enough for plotting correct phylogeny trees.
-The routines \textsc{Agglomerate} and \textsc{DendrogramPlot} in the \textsc{Wolfram Mathematica} package \cite{mathematica2009wolfram} were used for analyzing the relations between species and plotting the phylogeny trees.
+Plotting phylogeny trees in real life can be based on morphological comparisons of living species or obtained from the fossil record of extinct species and genome analysis.
+Here, for each species we introduce the genome and simulate it as an array of 100000 elements taking values 0 or 1.
+At each step, a random element in the array changes its value with a probability of $0.005$.
+A typical simulation consists of up to 100000 steps and thus approximately 500 elements are switched, which is sufficient for cluster analysis and plotting the phylogeny trees.

-Here, the effective genome plays only a role for species relation analysis and it contains no straight relation with the traits ($\sigma_{\mu i}$).
-This situation is quite reasonable because very often the genomic elements which are used to reconstruct the phylogeny (e.g. mitochondrial DNA \cite{green2008complete,posth2017deeply,postillone2017mitochondrial,posth2016pleistocene} or Y chromosome\cite{cruciani2011revised,wei2013calibrated} for homo) do not contain the genes coding the traits crucial for evolution.
+In the present model, the genome plays an auxiliary role in species relation analysis, and it contains no direct relation with the traits (i.e., harvesting effectiveness $\sigma_{\mu i}$).
+This situation is permissible because often the genome elements that are used to reconstruct the phylogeny (e.g., mitochondrial DNA~\cite{green2008complete,posth2017deeply,postillone2017mitochondrial,posth2016pleistocene} or Y chromosome~\cite{cruciani2011revised,wei2013calibrated}) do not have a direct connection with the traits that are crucial for the given period of evolution.

-Importantly, the prezygotic reproductive isolation often takes place when the hybrids have approximately the same traits fitness as non hybrid individuals and thus genomes divergence can not be an absolute estimation of the real isolation degree.
-This picture also justifies the possibility to consider the genomes and traits separately.
-The introduced ''genetic'' sections do not contain specificity with respect to sexual and asexual reproduction and thus the model will be applicable to both cases.
-Except the subsection \ref{subs_competexcl} on competitive exclusion principle, we always start with the species with the genome filled with zeros.